 |8:45||Flint Hills Job Corps Center Presentation|

-Johnny Taylor, Center Director, Flint Hills Job Corps Center; Aaron Estabrook, Business and Community Liaison, Flint Hill Job Corps; and Justin Looson, Owner, White Line CDL Training, will participate in a discussion to discuss how the Flint Hills job Corps uses their tuition-free training and education program to connect eligible young men and women with the skills and educational opportunities they need to establish real careers and end generational poverty.
+Johnny Taylor, Center Director, Flint Hills Job Corps Center; Aaron Estabrook, Business and Community Liaison, Flint Hill Job Corps Center; and Justin Losson, Owner, White Line CDL Training, will participate in a discussion to discuss how the Flint Hills job Corps uses their tuition-free training and education program to connect eligible young men and women with the skills and educational opportunities they need to establish real careers and end generational poverty.
 The panel will also highlight how business and industry driven partnerships are used to improve workforce development and inform the educational culture in developing curriculum for “power skills.”

 |9:30||Break & Exhibit Visitation|